 Nick Saban Net Worth

-Nick Saban Net Worth and Salary: Nick Saban is an American college football head coach who has a net worth of $60 million.
+Nick Saban is an American college football head coach who has a net worth of $60 million.
 Saban is the highest-paid college football coach in the world, and his salary matches his reputation.
+With base salary and bonuses he makes over $10 million per year.
 Countless critics view Nick as the best college football coach in history, and he has achieved some incredible things over the course of his career.
 Along with a strong record, Saban is one of only two coaches who have won SEC Championships with different schools.
 He is often compared to Bear Bryant, another legendary college football coach.

 With bonuses in 2017 he earned a salary of $11.5 million, which made him the highest paid coach in college football.
 In addition, this salary makes Saban the highest paid public employee in the entire state of Alabama.